bacula-web/bacula-web/docs/source/02_install/configure.rst

 Configure Bacula-Web
 ####################

-From Bacula-Web root folder, copy the file config.php.sample as below
+This section explain how to create the configuration file which contain your custom settings.

-.. note:: Please note that since version 5.1.0, the config file is a PHP script.*
+.. note:: Please note that since version 5.1.0, the config file is a PHP script (it was a .conf file before this version).

 *************************
 Create configuration file
 *************************

-This section explain how to create the configuration which contain your custom settings.

-All Bacula-Web settings are stored in the file below
+Bacula-Web settings are stored in the file below

 ::

     application/config/config.php

-From Bacula-Web root folder, copy the sample config file and give it the name *config.php*
+From Bacula-Web root folder, copy the sample config file and give it the name **config.php**

 ::